joelczk/writeups/HTB/Valentine.md

 Next, we will try to discover possible Vhosts on the target site using Gobuster, but we were unable to discover anything much of interest.

+### Web content discovery
 Now, we will try to look at the ```/encode``` and ```/decode``` endpoints.
 There doesn't seem to have any potential vulnerabilities that could be exploited.

 We will then move on to the ```/dev``` endpoint.
 This endpoint shows a directory lising containing 2 files.
 Notes.txt seems to be the personal notes of the developer, but hype_key file seems to contain hex-encoded data, in the text format.
 We will download this file into our local machine and decode it.

+## Exploit
+### Obtaining the SSH private key file
-Based on the filename of the key, we can guess that this key belongs to a user named ```hype```.
+Based on the filename of the key that we have downloaded on our local machine, we can guess that this key belongs to a user named ```hype```.
 After decoding the file, we realize that this is an RSA private key file.
 We will then save the file on our local machine and attempt to SSH into using the key file.
 However, we realize that we need a passphrase to gain access to the SSH terminal.
 At the same time, we also realize that this file is encrypted, so we probably will have to decrypt it to be able to gain access into the SSH terminal as well.